-Follow these 3 guidelines to successfully install ADA compliant LCD enclosures:
+Follow these 3 guidelines to successfully install ADA compliant digital signage:

 - Touch enabled kiosks and digital signage enclosures must maintain a maximum height off the ground of 48-inches with a reach of 10 inches.
 Sloped style kiosks are usually wheelchair accessible and easy to use.
 A 15° to 20° slope allows the content to be easily accessed for users in a wheelchair.
 The enclosure should always be designed with consumers’ best interest in mind.
 Also, consider the accessibility of the touchscreen when designing the content.
 With advances in technology, IR (infrared) sensors can be used to customize content to display at a certain height range, but these options are often expensive to incorporate into a kiosk.
 Keep touchpoints low on the screen, and well within the reach of users.